Skip to main content

 Memory and disk

 Baking tiles is the heavy step.
-It is memory-intensive: a single large cell holds all of its geometry in memory while it builds tiles, so a bake can use several gigabytes of RAM.
 Memory scales with the size and number of cells you bake at once, and baking many regions in parallel multiplies it.
 If you run on a small machine, such as a Raspberry Pi, bake one region at a time.

 Next steps